 Items in cargo area MUST be secured and/or loaded on the floor as close to the axle as possible.
-Store only light weight items in over head cabinets .Unsecured items in rear will bounce, shift and move around.
+Store only light weight items in over head cabinets.
+Unsecured items in rear will bounce, shift and move around.

-When loading heavy cargo/contents into storage area, you MUST have leveling jacks in down supporting position for any vehicle movement as being loaded.
+When loading heavy cargo/contents into storage area, you MUST have stabilizer jacks in down position in the rear, supporting position for any heavy item being loaded.

-Any two wheel items such as bicycles or motorcycles, will require additional support for front wheel, such as a "wheel chock".
+Any two wheel items such as bicycles or motorcycles, will require additional support for the front wheel, such as a "wheel chock".
 Any such stabilizer item as a wheel chock MUST be installed per manufacture's instructions.